 **Please note: for mass email communications for recognized student organizations, please contact Student Activities & Events.**

 Provide a heading for each paragraph that clearly indicates the topic of the paragraph.
 Headings help readers to identify and process information more easily.
 Headings also help you to write clear communications by encouraging you to ensure that each paragraph conveys a required point and stays on topic.

 Rather than embedding a list of information in the body of a paragraph, use bulleted or numbered lists.
 Reserve numbered lists (or ordered lists) for procedural or instructional information.
 For example:

 Referrals to Webpages

 We encourage referrals to webpages and directing readers to appropriate URL's for additional information.
-Such referrals will help to limit the length of your message and also provides readers with access to the most up to date information in the event that changes occur within other units/departments after your message is sent.
-For example:
+Such referrals will help to limit the length of your message and also provides readers with access to the most up to date information.

 Please use meaningful link text when using hyperlinks in the body of your email.
 Ensure that the text of the hyperlink specifies the destination of the link.
 For example:

 Avoid: “Click here to fill out the survey.”